 At this stage, the impacts of ZERO BRINE's contribution to the Industrial Emissions Directive and Urban Wastewater Treatment Directives remain unclear as the legislative proposals have not yet been released.
-Nonetheless, the overarching policy contributions is offered in ZERO BRINE's Core Policy Brief.
+Nonetheless, the overarching policy contributions is offered in ZERO BRINE's Core Policy Brief, and various effects as well as advantages/disadvantages have been elaborated in Table 1, providing a closer look at the impacts of the respective policy briefs' contributions.